TomMalkin/AutoDocument/docs/index.md

   More than just inserting values into fields, leverage tools like if and while statements to delete or loop through blocks of text.

 - **Data Splitting**
-  Use Data Sources with multiple records to split the workflow, like generating a PDF for each line in a spreadsheet.
+  Use Data Sources with multiple records to create multiple documents, like generating a PDF for each line in a spreadsheet.

 - **Customised Forms**
   Add HTML forms to kick off a Workflow.

 - **Data Source Chaining**
   Data Sources are loaded in order, so the information from one can be used in the next.
+Ask your user for a Client Id and then use that Id in the next SQL Statement.
 See [Sources](/sources.md) for more info.

 - **Saving File Options**
   Download or upload on the fly, or read and write to network filesystems, S3 or Sharepoint Libraries.

+- **Add an LLM Response**
+  Write an LLM response directory to a document, and template prompts in the same way!

 ---